kvarak/dnd/docs/_Classes/feyblood.md

 Prestige is everything to a pixie: their short seasons and long years are an endless game of acquisitions and losses played among their tribe, or troop.
 They are taught to defend territory with ferocity, when a tactical retreat will serve them best, and how to exact revenge upon those who wronged them.
 Throughout this education, a strong sense of fair play is stressed, and cunning and creativity are considered virtues.

+### Fluid Magics
+Starting when you choose this affinity at 1st level, people meeting you for the first time often take a liking to you.
+As long as you are friendly and nice to them, you have may add your proficiency on Charisma checks made against them even if you normally wouldn't (with the exception of Intimidation).

+You learn additional spells when you reach certain levels, shown in the Feyblood Affinity Spells table.
+These spells are feyblood spells for you, and they don't count against the number of feyblood spells you know.

 <div class="infoarea" markdown="1">

 #### Roleplaying a Sidhe